Srkuleo/fitness_app/README.md

 #### Priority

-- _Finish submit and discard modals UI, find a way to fix submit and reset form event listener not triggering._
+- _Lift modal state up to the form, put setter for modal inside onSubmit and onreset handler and refactor modal wrapper to not use headless ui._

 - _Make start button a link component that leads to new page with workout details._
 - _Work around setting planetscale db and prisma schema._